Differential Geometry of Contextuality: Generalized Contextuality and Generalized Probability Theories

-and the valuation functions $\xi$, $\Gamma$, $\mu$, and the set of ontic variables denoted by $\Lambda$.
-The main idea is to extend the original model by refining the variables involved, thereby allowing an explanation as a sub-model of a classical theory.
-But one needs to analyze if this sub-model violates any classical behavior.
+the valuation functions $\xi$, $\Gamma$, $\mu$, and the set of ontic variables denoted by $\Lambda$.
+However, this does not guarantee classicality, as one needs to impose conditions on the valuation functions to ensure they do not violate any classical behavior.

-First, note that such representation is independent of measurements, once the function $\xi$ has the outcomes as domain, in the form of an effect algebra.
-Thus, it is restricted to non-disturbing models\footnote{Non-disturbance is defined in the intersection of contexts: if the valuation of an intersection (when one defines it) $\xi(C\cap C')$ is independent of $C$ and $C'$ for all pairs of contexts, then $\mathcal{M}$ is said to be non-disturbing.
-It is related to parameter-independence \cite{Brandenburger_2008,barbosa2019continuousvariable}.}, or in other words, for measurements $m$ and $n$ hold
+We need to impose the independence of the measurements to which the effects belong.
+But note that such representation is independent of measurements, once the function $\xi$ has the outcomes as its domain, in the form of a set of effects.
+Thus, it is restricted to non-disturbing models\footnote{No-disturbance is defined in the intersection of contexts: if the valuation of an intersection (when one defines it) $\xi(C\cap C')$ is independent of $C$ and $C'$ for all pairs of contexts, then $\mathcal{M}$ is said to be non-disturbing.
+It is related to parameter-independence \cite{Brandenburger_2008,barbosa2019continuousvariable}.}, or in other words, for measurements $m$ and $n$, it holds